sveinbjornt/Platypus/README.md

 <img align="right" src="Documentation/images/platypus.png" style="float: right; margin-left: 30px;">

-**Platypus** is an OS X developer tool that creates native Mac applications from interpreted scripts such as shell scripts or Perl and Python programs.
+**Platypus** is a developer tool that creates native Mac applications from interpreted scripts such as shell scripts or Perl and Python programs.
 This is done by wrapping the script in an
 [application bundle](https://en.wikipedia.org/wiki/Bundle_(OS_X)#OS_X_application_bundles)